zpqrtbnk/hazelcast-jex/README.md

 * Build the Hazelcast .NET demo code with `demo build-demo-dotnet`
 * Build the Hazelcast Python demo code with `demo build-demo-python`
 * Build the Hazelcast Command Line Client project with `demo build-clc`
+* Build the Docker images with `demo build-docker`

 ### Demo

 Then,
 * Run a cluster with `clz start`
-* Submit a job with e.g. `demo submit grpc jobs/dotnet-grpc.yml` or directly `clc job submit jobs/dotnet-grpc.yml DOTNET_DIR=./jex-dotnet/dotnet-grpc/publish/self-contained`
+* Submit a job with e.g. `clc job submit jobs/dotnet-grpc.yml DOTNET_DIR=./jex-dotnet/dotnet-grpc/publish/self-contained`
 * Verifiy that the job is running with `clc job list`
 * Run an example to validate that the job is running with `demo example`